-A practitioner subject to a default order may move to set aside that order, provided that the motion is filed within 15 days of the date of service of the default order and that his or her failure to answer was due to exceptional circumstances beyond the control of the practitioner (e.g., the attorney's serious illness, death of an immediate relative).
+A practitioner or the organization subject to a default order may move to set aside that order, provided that the motion is filed within 15 days of the date of service of the default order and that his or her failure to answer was due to exceptional circumstances beyond the control of the practitioner or recognized organization (e.g., the practitioner serious illness, death of an immediate relative).
 8 C.F.R. § 1003.105(d)(2).

 (c) Hearing. - If the matter is referred to the Chief Immigration Judge, the disciplinary hearings will largely be conducted in the same manner as immigration proceedings.
-8 C.F.R. § 1003.106.
+8 C.F.R.
+1003.106.
 However, the Immigration Judge presiding over the disciplinary proceeding will not be one before whom the practitioner regularly appears.
-8 C.F.R. § 1003.106(a)(1)(i).
+8 C.F.R.
+1003.106(a)(1)(i).

-(d) Appeals. - The regulations provide that the Board may entertain an appeal filed by a practitioner wishing to challenge the adjudicator's disciplinary ruling.
+(d) Appeals. - The regulations provide that the Board may entertain an appeal filed by a practitioner or, in cases involving a recognized organization, the organization, wishing to challenge the adjudicator's disciplinary ruling.
 8 C.F.R. § 1003.106(c).
 The appeal must be received by the Board within 30 days of the oral decision or, if no oral decision was rendered, 30 days of the date of mailing of the written decision.
-The proper form for filing a practitioner discipline appeal is the Notice of Appeal (Form EOIR-45), which can be downloaded from the Internet.
+The proper form for filing a practitioner/organization discipline appeal is the Notice of Appeal (Form EOIR-45), which can be downloaded from the Internet.
 See Chapter 12.2(b) (Obtaining forms), Appendix E (Forms).
 This form is specific to disciplinary proceedings and is different from the Notices of Appeal in other types of proceedings.
 See Appendix E (Forms).
 The parties must comply with all of the other standard provisions for filing appeals with the Board.
 8 C.F.R. § 1003.106(c).
 See Chapter 4 (Appeals of Immigration Judge Decisions).